Register for Free edWebinars Below

 - How to promote a sense of agency among students that allows them to contribute to a sustainable future

-This edWebinar will be beneficial for teachers and school leaders who wish to learn more about the issue of climate change, including how it can be made relevant to all subject areas.
+This recorded edWebinar will be beneficial for teachers and school leaders who wish to learn more about the issue of climate change, including how it can be made relevant to all subject areas.
 It will provide information that is useful for the development of teaching materials and lesson plans.
-Robin and Karen each have more than 25 years of experience in climate change research and are happy to answer questions following their presentation.
+Robin and Karen each have more than 25 years of experience in climate change research and are happy to answered many questions in the live presentation.

 About the Presenters